 I preferred my villains to be evil and stay that way. - David Sedaris

-Occasionally I appropriate imagery from horror films, particularly the moment of transformation when a human becomes a beast.
-This transgressive imagery creates irony and tension in the work, especially when produced from the medium of clay—with its strong historical ties to comfort and beauty.
+Occasionally I appropriate imagery from myth or horror films, particularly the moment of transformation when a human becomes a beast.
+This transgressive imagery imbues the work with irony and tension, especially when produced from the medium of clay—with its strong historical ties to comfort and beauty.
 Rooted in traditions of pantheism and superstition, the horror movie depicts a dark side of human nature.
 Mutated creatures are created in the murky depths of our collective subconscious.
 These images ride the boundaries between animal and human, instinct and reason, the conscious and the subconscious.

 The human (or animal) figure is used as a point of departure, so that I may distort, abstract or scrutinize it.
-For instance, in my sculpture, I’ve Been Known to Ride on Chrome, I deconstruct an image of a domestic cat and a snake to depict the internal duality of beauty and beastly rooted in Jungian psychology.
+For instance, in some pieces, such as I’ve Been Known to Ride on Chrome, I deconstruct an image of a domestic cat and a snake to depict the internal duality of beauty and beastly rooted in Jungian psychology.
 Domestic cats offer furry, lovable companionship and are a common subject of kitsch.
 Kitty-themed tchotchkes are ubiquitous—they thrive in the form of figurines and cookie jars.
 Meanwhile, snakes are collectively misunderstood to be merely venomous and loathsome, their imagery effectively utilized in the creepy tattoos that identify Lord Voldemort’s allies (in Rowling’s Harry Potter series).
 The quotidian belief of the western populace accepts that the cat is cuddlesome while the snake is inherently evil and directly associated with sin.
 However, when a cat becomes frightened, it transforms into a more beastly animal: fang teeth revealed, ears pulled back, hissing.
 (This is supposedly the feline’s attempt at mimicry).
 On the contrary, the vulnerable state of a coiled, sleeping snake may resemble a harmless lap cat.
 I have chosen these two animals in order to better mock the mythos of popular culture.
-I aim to dispel such collective misconceptions and delusions with my work; I understand this is a monumental undertaking.